superbderrick/SummerSlider/README.md

 ## SummerSlider.

-The SummerSlider is iOS Custom Slider library.(Swift 3.0) It is available in a variety of ways (Typically when using a slider and When creating video-related apps).
+The SummerSlider is iOS Custom Slider library.
+It is available in a variety of ways (Typically when using a slider and When creating video-related apps).
 Besides I will introuce various usecases to use SummerSlider.

+## UseCases.
-- Like a Youtube Player UI
+- Like a Youtube Player UI.
 The Summer Slide shows parts  which the advertisement appears in the entire video duration.

 - IMA SDK (VAST) with AVPLYAER.